cakephp/docs/en/upgrade-tool.rst

 .. warning::
     Make sure you have backups/version control for your application's code.

-    It is also a good idea to take backup/commit after each sub-command.
+    It is also a good idea to make a backup/commits after each sub-command.

 To start off run the ``locations`` command::